jonlinnell/jonlinnell.co.uk/content/blog/2022-10-28-node-stdin.md

 ---
-title: Piping data into a Node.js script
+title: How to pipe data into a Node.js script
 date: 2022-10-28T10:00:00.000Z
 keywords: js
 heroimage:
 ---

-Most folks who work with in a terminal will be familar with this kind of incantation:
+Most folks who work with a terminal will be familar with this kind of incantation:

 ```sh
 cat file.txt | pbcopy
 ```

-In this example, we get the contents of file.txt and _pipe_ it to the clipboard (on macOS); we transfer the output of one command into the input of another.
+In this example, we get the contents of file.txt and _pipe_ it (using the | operator) to the clipboard (on macOS); we transfer the output of one command into the input of another.

-This is a super-useful construct, and it's not unusual for \*nix nerds to pipe data from command to command to get what they need.
+This is a super-useful tool, and it's not unusual for \*nix nerds to pipe data from command to command to get what they need.

 For some jobs, it's tempting to create a Node script to do the high-level processing of data in a pipeline.
 So how do we access that data getting piped our way?